HangYang0204/UdemyDotNetCoreAPI/readme.md

 2. Check in action methods ModelState.IsValid;
 3. If not valid, should return BadRequest(); \
 Some common Annotations are [Required] [MaxLength(100)][Range(0,50)]

+The alternative way of doing this is using Custome Actin Filters.
+This is done by override the OnActionExecuting where you can accesse the ModelState.
+Instead of writting the validation explictly, you can just annotate the action method with the new Attribute